 Why might your company need a book?
-ECHO is rooted in book publishing: for our first decade, we were a private memoir company and recorded hundreds of lives, many for the founders and CEOs of companies across North America.
+ECHO Storytelling Agency is rooted in book publishing: for our first decade, we were a private memoir company and recorded hundreds of lives, many for the founders and CEOs of companies across North America.
 In that time, we’ve learned a fair few lessons about the value of the printed page.

 Books do a number of things really well.
 They collect and present a huge amount of content, be it writing, diagrams, or images.
 Physically, they can (and should!) be beautiful objects, memorable for their aesthetic rightness as much as the harmony of their elements.
 Plus, they’re immutable and enduring, where other media (not just websites, but audio and video recordings, billboards, social media campaigns, etc.) can degrade over time — and should in many cases change and evolve.
 To be clear, we love digital storytelling and social media, but sometimes a book does it best.
 Here are three reasons why.